A Repurposed Photo Album to Create a Scrapbook

 This album is a graduation album.
 The same techniques apply to any other album.
-Whether it be a baby shower, wedding, birthday album, you much choose your theme.
+Whether it's a baby shower, wedding, or birthday album, you must choose your theme.
 You don't want to create a birthday album and not have anything but wedding stickers at home.

-I have wandering eyeball syndrome in the craft store, despite having great intentions of spending so much money on a bunch of baby shower supplies for example, I come home with a little bit of everything but what I went for in the first place!
+I have wandering eyeball syndrome in the craft store, despite having great intentions of spending so much money on a bunch of baby shower supplies—for example, I come home with a little bit of everything, except what I went for in the first place!

 Consider the pattern you are going to use to create your album.

 Lastly, there are amazing scrapbook papers and cardstock selections.
-It all really depends what I'm making that decides if I buy a pre-packaged paper stack or loose paper by the sheet.
+It all really depends on what I'm making that determines if I buy a pre-packaged paper stack or loose paper by the sheet.